Frequently Asked Questions

 Male dogs tend to mature more slowly.
 When is the optimal time to neuter your male dog?
 That depends on your dogge.
 Some breeds mature faster, others more slowly.
 It is a safe bet to say that neutering a male dog before 6 months of age is too early.
 Waiting until sexual maturity or beyond may cause unwanted behaviors to crop up and become ingrained.
 Neutering a dog before the testosterone-produced behaviors such as leg-lifting in the house, inter-male aggression and mounting appear on a regular basis is recommended.
 Neutering after the behaviors become habitual will lesson the behaviors but may not eliminate them entirely.

-In regard to the more common bulldogges, I think that it is safe to say neuter your male dog at 9 months or as soon as he starts to lift his leg to urinate – whichever comes first.
+I think that it is safe to say neuter your male dog at between 9 and 15 months or as soon as he starts to lift his leg to urinate – whichever comes first.

 “Are Bulldogges Good with Children?”